 The designers and manufacturers of medical devices have the responsibility of creating safe devices.
 Depending on the circumstances of the patient’s injury, a patient may be able to pursue legal recourse against the following persons or companies:

-- The distributor of the faulty medical device; or
+- The distributor of the faulty medical device

-If you have been injured by a medical device, or medical malpractice and believe you may have, please seek appropriate medical treatment immediately.
-Then please contact us for a free and confidential consultation about your case.
-You may contact us online or phone us at 305-372-0123 (local) or (866) 769-0123 (toll-free) to arrange your consultation.
-For no charge, you can tell us about your experience and learn how the legal system may handle your case.
-We look forward to hearing from you and to working with you on your case.
+If you have been injured by a faulty medical device, please seek appropriate medical treatment immediately.
+Then, contact us for a free and confidential consultation about your case.
+You may contact us online or phone us at 305-376-7860 to arrange your consultation.
+We serve clients in and around Miami, Florida.
+Se habla español.